REUTERS SUMMIT-Short-seller Chanos says oil majors increasingly look like 'value traps'

 “It isn’t the same cash flow generating business it used to be.”

-Exxon Mobil and other oil producers like it continue to spend heavily not only to find new reserves but also to pay dividends and fund buyback programs, prompting concerns the companies have limited growth potential, Chanos said.
+Exxon Mobil and other oil producers like it continue to spend heavily to not only find new reserves but pay dividends and fund buyback programs, prompting concerns the companies have limited growth potential, Chanos said.

-As recently as 2010, Exxon Mobil’s free cash flow, a measurement of cash flow minus capital spending, eclipsed the cost of share buybacks and dividend payouts.
-Yet executives have been buying back stock at a breakneck pace in recent years.
-In 2012 the company spent $30.97 billion on dividends and buybacks, with $21.9 billion in free cash flow.

 Last week, Buffett’s Berkshire Hathaway Inc disclosed that it acquired 40.1 million shares in Exxon Mobil for $3.45 billion.